MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   /// Add an event handler for the `NotificationReceived` event for persistent
   /// notifications.
   ///
-  /// If a deferral is not taken on the event args, the subsequent scripts are
+  /// If a deferral is not taken on the event args, the subsequent scripts after
+  /// the DOM notification creation call (i.e. `Notification()`) are blocked
-  /// blocked until the event handler returns.
-If a deferral is taken, the
+  /// until the event handler returns.
+If a deferral is taken, the scripts are
-  /// scripts are blocked until the deferral is completed.
+  /// blocked until the deferral is completed.
   HRESULT add_NotificationReceived(
       [in] ICoreWebView2ProfileNotificationReceivedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);